Axiom0599/Emgsensor_roboticHand/README.md

-Well atleast this was the original idea.
+Well at least this was the original idea.
 We made something else.

 Exoglove

 The Exoglove is a wearable device designed to assist users in monitoring and optimizing their muscle activation during physical activities.
 Our device incorporates EMG (electromyography) sensors that capture analog data from the user's muscles.